Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Chill

-Pop Kelvin™ in the fridge for 60-90 minutes.
+Pop Kelvin™ in the freezer for an hour (or 3 hours in the fridge).
 The sewn-edge indicator badge turns ice-blue when it's ready.

 2. Apply